sw1pgh/Python_Practice/README.md

 - ✅ Concise – One-liner solution instead of loops.
 - ✅ Versatile – Works with strings, lists, and tuples.
 <br/>

+> `"Python_Practice/Playground"`
+- Navigate to the mentioned path to find miscellaneous problem solutions